sylvainhalle/PaperShell/Readme.md

    or clone the contents of this repository in a folder of your choice.

 1. Modify `article.txt` with the desired title, authors and institutions.
-   The file is self-document and tells you how to do it.
+   The file is self-documented and tells you how to do it.

 2. Call `php generate-preamble.php` to generate the include files, which will be placed in the `Source` subfolder.
 (This requires